zobo/dbgpPlugin/README.txt

 Multiple sessions
 As of 0.10 a pull down box is available on the main window, that enables switching between active sessions.

+MISC

+To change the port the debugger listens on, find the config file (dbgp.ini) and add key "listen_port" under "misc" section.
+Default port is 9000.

 BUILDING